-Purchasing a marketing solution is very different from using the solutions.
-Sitting through various vendor pitches tough.
-Evaluating which solution best optimizes your technology stack is tough, too.
+Sitting through vendor pitches is tough.
+Evaluating which solution best optimizes your stack is even tougher.

-Adding capacity and actually managing marketing technology is the hard part.
-There’s far more to incorporating the technology than simply purchasing it.
-From purchase to implementation, these considerations should help you get the most for your investment:
+There’s more to successfully incorporating new technology than simply buying it.
+From procurement to implementation, these considerations can help you maximize return on investment:

 Ensure Strategic Alignment